 First let us turn to controlled sources.
 Those are like independent sources, but their value is controlled by an information wire.
 Their translations to $\mathsf{GAA}$ are given below.

-As in the previous section, it's usually simpler to combine impedances directly rather than map fully to GAA.
+As in the previous section, it is usually simpler to combine impedances directly rather than map them fully to GAA.
 This can be extended to work with meters too, giving a convenient way to solve many circuits.
 Using the generalised impedance boxes, we have:

 We can redo our simple example using this new technology:

 and so